kwazinkosi/SourceDemo-UI-Testing-Framework/README.md

 ```
 ### Running in eclipse

-- Run as testNG or click on dropdown of the run button and then select sourcedemo_test.xml"
+- Run as testNG or click on dropdown of the run button and then select sourcedemo_testNG.xml"

 ## Project Structure